tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 }
 AddTodo = connect()(AddTodo)
 ```
-+ We use _let_ to declare the component because the second _connect_ call (the second pair of parenthesis in the curried function) generates a container component and assigns it to _AddTodo_ (basically overriding the earlier declaration or _reassigning the let binding_)
++ We use _let_ to declare the _AddTodo_ component because the second _connect_ call (the second pair of parenthesis in the curried function) generates a container component and assigns it to _AddTodo_ (basically overriding the earlier declaration or _reassigning the let binding_)

 ```JavaScript
 const App = () => (